solomd0524/healthcare-api/README.md

 INSERT INTO USER_TBL(USER_ID, FIRST_NAME, LAST_NAME, ADDRESS, EMAIL_ADDRESS, DATE_OF_BIRTH, USER_NAME, PASSWORD, ENABLED) VALUES (2, 'Becky', 'Solomon', '12 City Street Nashua, NH 03063', 'bsol@gmail.com', '1984-05-24', 'bsol','$2a$10$AVO0bJcV3TdX6d0A9b03YOTSmow.sZmmBueDQHjR7YXtqrPP8MJXK', true);

 You need manually format all the insert statement so they look like this.

+Junit tests

+Junit tests are completed for services only
+Still need to complete Junit tests for Controller and Mappers